jefrydco/jefrydco/contents/en/blog/create-reactivity-system-vue-3-javascript.md

 #### Proxy Set Handler

-The `get` handler can alter behaviour when the property is accessed, what if we want to alter behaviour when the property is set.
+What if we want to alter behaviour when the property is set.
 Let say whenever each property is set to another value, it will print text "&lt;property-name&gt; has been modified".
 So, let's take a look at the code:

 ```typescript{4}[]
 const proxiedPerson = new Proxy(person, {